 Watched YouTube: Documentary BBC Dolphins, The Ultimate Guide

 Fast Food Nation ended up repeating too much information that Anders already learned in Omnivore’s Dilemma.
 With Henrik I will read Omnivore’s and skip Fast Food.

 Drawing with Pastels Level at Renaissance Fine Art

 Piano & Voice at Cornerstone Music Academy

-Anders spent 4 months in Nicaragua practicing Spanish all day every day
+Due to the birth of his brother, Anders spent only one month in Nicaragua practicing Spanish all day every day

 Coquito Clasico, Lectura Inicial

 Amish Paradise by Weird Al

 Always Look on the Bright Side of Life by Monty Python